 MY PERSONAL FAVOURITE BLACK & WHITE IMAGES:

-At first, I thought this exercise was going to be boring, but it turned out quite well.
 Exploring different versions of the same image made me look at it differently in order to find the most effective version of it.
 It also inspired me to develop the image further into a fun graphic image which could be used as a logo which could possibly be printed onto t-shirts or stickers.
 When looking at my original line drawing & my tonal image, I find that the use of black & white turned it into a more effective visual image.
 I would like to think that the focus in the image is on the light being shined by the lighthouse.
 Personally, I think the image looks better in navy& white, than black& white.

 I have discovered the work of the following artists who produced graphic images, on Pinterest: